BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Trident Spear â€” *An unusual, yet deadly weapon, this spear is capable of penetrating steel plate armour as if it were nothing but cloth.*
+Trident Spear — *An unusual, yet deadly weapon, this spear is capable of penetrating steel plate armour as if it were nothing but cloth.*

 The Trident Spear is a spear.
 Additionally, the Forsaken must re- roll all failed rolls To Wound.